What is Torture and Where Does it Exist?

-We provide long-term mental health, social services, legal and medical services, referrals, and training.
+We provide long-term mental health counseling, social services, legal and medical services, referrals, and training.
 CST offers free individual, family, and group counseling for survivors of torture that often focuses on trauma and grief resolution.
 Clients can share their experiences in a safe environment with a licensed counselor who is there to support them as they strive to improve their lives.
-Psychosocial activities include, English as second language training, mentoring, tutoring, resume building, job searches, finding housing, obtaining food, clothing, and navigating medical and legal systems.
+Complementary activities include: English as second language training, mentoring, tutoring, resume building, job searches, finding housing, obtaining food, clothing, and navigating medical and legal systems.
 Bus cards, phone cards, and food cards are provided to those without resources.

 With treatment from trained professionals, survivors can overcome the devastating effects of torture and trauma to live healthy, productive lives.
 From impact assessment, CST reports that clients are able to resolve grief and trauma, and to integrate the torture experiences into the larger context of the person they are.
 Clients and counselors together, choose objectives for clients, so they experience at least an eighty percent improvement in their symptoms, including depression, anxiety, and physical complaints.